mythz/dart-linq-examples/README.md

   - Outputs ending with `...` illustrates only a partial response is displayed.
   - The source-code for C# and Dart utils used are included once under the first section they're used in.
   - The C# ObjectDumper util used is downloadable from MSDN - [ObjectDumper.zip](http://code.msdn.microsoft.com/Visual-Studio-2008-C-d295cdba/file/46086/1/ObjectDumper.zip)

-You can see the full output of all the samples by running [play.dart](https://github.com/dartist/101LinqSamples/blob/master/bin/play.dart) locally.

 LINQ - Restriction Operators
 ----------------------------